Potato-eater/hello-world-real/README.md

 # hello-world-real
-it is my hello world prgram.
+it is my hello world program.